Duchess lorikeet

-The duchess lorikeet (Charmosynoides margarethae) is a species of parrot in the family Psittaculidae.
-It is the only species placed in the genus Charmosynoides.
+The duchess lorikeet (Vini margarethae) is a species of parrot in the family Psittaculidae.
 It is found throughout the Solomon Islands archipelago.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and plantations.
 It is threatened by habitat loss.

 Taxonomy

 The duchess lorikeet was formally described in 1879 by the English clergyman and ornithologist Henry Baker Tristram from a specimen collected at Makira Harbour, San Cristoval, Solomon Islands.
 Tristam coined the binomial name Charmosyna margarethae.
 The specific epithet was chosen to honour Princess Louise Margaret of Prussia who became the Duchess of Connaught and Strathearn when she married Queen Victoria's son Prince Arthur in 1879.
-The lorikeet was moved to its own genus, Charmosynoides, based on a molecular phylogenetic study published in 2020.
-The name Charmosynoides is a combination of the genus name Charmosyna with the Ancient Greek -oides meaning "resembling".
+The lorikeet was moved to the genus, Vini, based on a molecular phylogenetic study published in 2020.

 Description

 The duchess lorikeet is 20 cm (8 in) in length, and weighs 40–60 g.
 An adult is mainly bright red, with purple to black hindcrowns and yellow-orange eyes.
 It has an orange bill and a wide yellow chest band along with a thin yellow collar on the mantle bordered by a purple or black line.
 It has a dull mauve to black lower breast, with dull yellow underwings.
 Its tail are red, with green upper tail coverts and yellow tips.
 Females look the same as males, but additionally have yellow patches on the side of the rump.

 Juvenile lorikeets have black markings on the head and underparts, along with a dusky black patch on the occiput.
 The breast band is a faint yellow and the yellow collar on the mantle has a dusky wash.
 They have a brown to black bill, with grey eyes.